-There is no formal scoping process under the FRM Regulations however it is considered best practice in the EIA process e.g., under the Town and Country Planning (Environmental Impact Assessment) (Scotland) Regulations 2017 that a formal opinion on the information to be supplied in the EIA Report be requested from the Planning Authority.
+There is no requirement for a formal scoping process under the FRM Regulations however it is considered best practice in the EIA process e.g., under the Town and Country Planning (Environmental Impact Assessment) (Scotland) Regulations 2017 that a formal opinion on the information to be supplied in the EIA Report be requested from the Planning Authority.

-The scoping process allows the Council to be clear about what the competent authority and consultative bodies consider the significant effects of the Scheme are likely to be and, therefore, the topics on which the EIA report should focus.
+The scoping process allows the Council to be clear about what the competent authority and consultative bodies consider the significant effects of the Scheme are likely to be and, therefore, the topics on which the EIA Report should focus.

-A scoping report will be issued to the consultative bodies for their review to ensure the EIA report covers all the relevant issues.
-The consultees will include SEPA, NatureScot, Scottish Water, DGC Planners, EA, fisheries and the process will take a number of months.
+A scoping report will be issued to the consultative bodies for their review to ensure the EIA Report covers all the relevant issues.
+The consultation process will take a number of months.

-(EIA Report)
+EIA Report